| What | When | Key Numbers |

 Hatches (this is a hatch-driven fishery):

-Key insight: The upper mile below the dam ("Toilet Bowl" area) has the biggest fish due to Mysis shrimp from the reservoir - but also the heaviest pressure.
+Key insight: The upper mile below the dam ("Toilet Bowl" area) has the biggest fish due to Mysis shrimp washing from the reservoir, but also the heaviest pressure.
 Miles 2-6 offer better solitude with a mix of riffles and deep slots.

 Character: This is a presentation fishery, not match-the-hatch.
 Keep flies drag-free, use fine tippet (5X-6X), and fish from the bank when possible.
 Trout are well-fed and refuse sloppy drifts.

-The Gunnison flows through Black Canyon National Park and Gunnison Gorge National Conservation Area - one of the most spectacular and remote fisheries in Colorado.
+The Gunnison flows through Black Canyon National Park and Gunnison Gorge National Conservation Area, one of the most spectacular and remote fisheries in Colorado.
+Twenty-seven miles of Gold Medal water run from the Black Canyon through the Gorge to the North Fork confluence.

 Flow Windows: